amorabot/Inscripted/README.md

 ![image](https://github.com/amorabot/Inscripted/assets/16783145/7b42f750-ef64-418d-8563-a1750ab647e2)
 ![image](https://github.com/amorabot/Inscripted/assets/16783145/325616d1-9390-4312-b0cb-1e43f59b21a5)

-A Relics main purpose is to turn some of the game mechanics on their head and subvert the use of some stats, allowing for even quirkier builds!
+A Relics main purpose is to turn some of the game mechanics on their head and subvert the use of some statsComponent, allowing for even quirkier builds!
 This way you can, for instance, take advantage of the Inscription combinations available only for certain item [Archetypes](#The-Attribute-trinity), while counter-balancing the negative effects of a mighty Relic!

 ### One of the core principles of the item system is that obtaining a desired item is pretty much a deterministic process.
 Not easy.
 Deterministic.